Eesa2004/python-from-scratch/email_manager/README.md

 # Email Manager

-A Python project that allows users to view an email or all unread emails.
-Once read, the status of the email is updated to "read".
-This project demonstrates my proficiency in Python and my ability to manage, manipulate, and present data in a user-friendly manner.
+A Python project that allows users to view and manage emails via the command line.

+## Files

+- **email.py**
+  Implements an email simulator with features to view individual emails, view unread emails, and mark emails as read.

 ## Features